 Michigan DUI Law Summarized

-The drunk driving law in the State of Michigan makes it illegal to drive with a .08 percentage blood alcohol concentration (BAC) or above.
+In Michigan, the drunk driving law makes it illegal to drive with a .08 percentage blood alcohol concentration (BAC) or above.
 Michigan has a .02 BAC limit for drivers under the age of 21 and commercial drivers.
 In addition to Michigan’s OWI (Operating While Intoxicated) law, Michigan has another law called the OWVI (Operating While Visibly Impaired) law.
 OWVI is when your ability to drive is visibly impaired due to drugs (even prescription and legal drugs) or alcohol (or a combination of both).
-Operating a motor vehicle with any amount of a Schedule 1 drug (Cocaine, Barbiturates, heroin, etc.) is illegal under Michigan’s drunk driving laws.
+Operating a motor vehicle with any amount of a Schedule 1 drug (Cocaine, Barbiturates, heroin, etc.) is illegal under Michigan DUI laws.

 The best answer is not to drink and drive.
 The State of Michigan has strict laws for drunk driving, and when you drink and drive in Michigan, you risk your freedom, finances, and future.

 Good People Make Mistakes

 If you have an error in judgment and are arrested for DWI, it does not make you a bad person.
 Good people make mistakes.
 The most important thing is not to let a single error in judgment change the course of your future.
-I often say, “the course of a life is set by the angle of the sail, not by a storm.”
+We often say, “the course of a life is set by the angle of the sail, not by a storm.”
 To successfully weather the storm of a drunk driving charge, a lawyer must have a command of Michigan DUI law and all of the defenses available in these cases.

 Bond and Bail for OWI and DUI Cases